 - Parent borrowers must meet the general eligibility requirements for federal student aid.

-Parent borrowers apply for this loan on Student Aid On the Web.
-The application requires a credit check.
-The credit check is valid for 180 days.
-A signed master promissory note is required.
+Parent borrowers apply for the Federal Direct PLUS Loan on Student Aid On the Web.
+The application requires a credit check and the credit check is valid for 180 days.
+In addition to this, a signed master promissory note is required.
 At the end of the application, the parent borrowers will receive their credit check results.
 Below is a list of results and explanations of your results:

 - Accepted—If the credit decision is approved, our office will be notified and the loan will be processed